dutchcode/TradepostTop20Tracker/README.md

 3. Set up your InteractiveBrokers account and ensure you have API access enabled.

-4. Sign up for a Tradepost.ai account and obtain your API key:
+4. Sign up for a [Tradepost.ai](https://tradepost.ai) account and obtain your API key:
-   - Go to [Tradepost.ai](https://tradepost.ai) and sign up for an account.
-   - Once logged in, navigate to your account settings or API section to find your API key.
-   - If you're using the 14-day free trial, make sure to note the expiration date.

 5. Update the `config.yaml` file with your Tradepost API key and InteractiveBrokers account details.

 ## Usage